Reporting

 How often should boards receive cyber risk reports?

-Often enough to support oversight, with additional updates when major changes or incidents occur.
+Often enough to support oversight, with additional updates when major incidents, significant changes, or material developments occur.

 Should boards receive incident statistics?

-Yes, if they are presented in a way that shows relevance, trend, and impact.
+Yes, if the statistics are presented in a way that shows relevance, trend, consequence, and why they matter for oversight.

 What is the biggest mistake in cyber board reporting?

-Presenting activity without explaining exposure or decision implications.
+Presenting activity or technical detail without clearly explaining exposure, consequence, or decision implications.

 Continue reading